hackclub/hackclub/workshops/cringe_101/README.md

 1. A pair of `<audio>` tags.
    - `<audio> </audio>`.
-2. A properly configured `<source>` tag inside of those (it’s self closing!).
+2. A properly configured `<source>` tag inside of those (it's self closing!).
   - You can have multiple source files inside a pair of audio tags.
-    - It’ll just cycle through them like a playlist!
+    - It'll just cycle through them like a playlist!

 ```html
 <audio>